meshplay/meshplay/docs/pages/guides/performance-management/meshplay-metrics.md

   <section class="tabbed" id="content1">
     <p>User needs to set the Prometheus URL and API key to create and query boards.</p>
     <img src="{{ site.baseurl }}/assets/img/architecture/PrometheusCharts.svg"
-      alt="Prometheus Metrics in Meshery" />
+      alt="Prometheus Metrics in Meshplay" />

   </section>

   <section class="tabbed" id="content2">
     <p>User needs to set the Grafana URL and API key to create and query boards.</p>
     <img src="{{ site.baseurl }}/assets/img/architecture/GrafanaBoards.svg"
-      alt="Grafana Charts in Meshery" />
+      alt="Grafana Charts in Meshplay" />

   </section>

   <section id="content3">
     <p>
-      Static Boards capture the standard performance metrics included in every Meshery performance test irrespective of which load generator is used.
+      Static Boards capture the standard performance metrics included in every Meshplay performance test irrespective of which load generator is used.
 A set calculations are made using statistical analysis of the metrics gathered in the static boards.
 Static Boards Queries Prometheus SDK directly.
     </p>
   </section>